semgrep/semgrep-docs/docs/semgrep-sc/sc-glossary.md

 ## Reachability

 Reachability refers to whether or not a vulnerable piece of code from a dependency is used in the codebase itself.
-In Semgrep Supply Chain, both a dependency's vulnerable version and code pattern must match before a vulnerability is considered reachable.
+In Semgrep Supply Chain, both a dependency's vulnerable version and code pattern must match for a vulnerability to be considered reachable.

 Semgrep Supply Chain performs reachability analysis to assist in triaging vulnerabilities.
 For more information, see Getting started with Semgrep Supply Chain.